 Putting aside the issue of why Defence didn’t explain this when it first announced the reform, this raises questions about leadership focus and strategic direction.
 Coordinating the intelligence functions and projects within Defence is already the job of several people.
 How one individual is also expected to oversee DIO’s assessment process is anybody’s guess.

-The optimistic view is that DIO’s analysts will now have direct line to the most powerful intelligence official in Defence, and that the Head of Intelligence Assessment (of the same rank as the previous Director DIO position) can look after the quality of intelligence.
+The optimistic view is that DIO’s analysts will now have a direct line to the most powerful intelligence official in Defence, and that the Head of Intelligence Assessment (of the same rank as the previous Director DIO position) can look after the quality of intelligence.

 If we are indeed facing the prospect of a regional conflict, however, the government as a whole (not just Defence) may turn to DIO for support in new ways.
 In the United Kingdom, for instance, defence intelligence has released summaries of the war in Ukraine to blunt Russian disinformation.
 As Chris Taylor argues, we live in an age in which intelligence needs to be more involved in warning of complex threats and communicating its thinking.

 On this front, DIO is disadvantaged.
 The other agency under the Chief of Defence Intelligence – the Australian Geospatial Intelligence Organisation – is a national-level capability which supports other parts of government.
 AGO has its own Director – the one before last even took the initiative to publish about its work in a defence journal – and a public strategy.
-Other agencies are also experimenting in this space
+Other agencies are also experimenting in this space.

 The contrast with DIO is not encouraging.
 In some ways, the new Chief of Defence Intelligence is well positioned to drive innovations in the way DIO is managed as a national resource – greater transparency, collaboration, and declassification – but there has been no apparent interest in these issues yet.